 - 3 tablespoons tomato puree

-- 400-gram / 14-ounce can beans (butter beans, chickpeas or chili beans are all fine)
+- 14 ounce beans (canned) butter beans, chickpeas or chili beans are all fine

 - Pre-heat the oven to 180C/350F.
 Heat up a good drizzle or two of oil in a heavy based oven-proof casserole pan, then fry the onions for a few minutes until softened.
 Add the garlic, carrot and pepper and cook for about seven minutes, stirring regularly.